jake-knerr/chess/README.md

 #### Media and container queries are defined at the bottom of a component's styles.

 > Why?
-Media queries are used to change styles based on the device's screen size.
+Media queries are used to change styles based on the device's characteristics and settings.
 By defining them at the bottom of a component's styles, it is easier to see how the component's styles change based on the screen size.

 #### Use a mobile-first strategy for media break-points by writing break-points in ascending `min-width:` order.